matoruru/home-kubernetes/README.md

 <img width="80px" src="./_assets/COLOUR-Raspberry-Pi-Symbol-Registered-300x300.png">

-8GB.
-The cluster is constructed with 3 Pis.
-1 Pi is a control plane node.
-2 Pis are worker nodes.
-I used Kubeadm for building a cluster on the Ubuntu Server 22.04 LTS.
+The cluster is composed of three *Raspberry Pi 4* devices, each with 8GB of RAM.
+One Pi serves as the control plane node, while the other two function as worker nodes.
+The cluster was set up using Kubeadm on Ubuntu Server 22.04 LTS.

 ### [Argo CD](https://argo-cd.readthedocs.io/en/stable/)